cre185/InstantSfM/README.md

 **⚠️Please note that this repository is still under active development.
 We will keep updating it regularly.
 Feel free to open an issue if you encounter any problem.**

 ## News📰
+- **2025/12/02**: Added a Dockerfile and quick test command to run the bundled `examples/kitchen` dataset.
 - **2025/11/27**: We changed the data structure into a more SIMD-friendly format, which further speeds up the whole pipeline by around 10%.

 ## 1. Installation